alexeykuz-sys/LinguaGames-Project-MS2/README.md

 **1.8.
 Features**

 View my wireframes here.
--   One-page website with  a number of modal windows
+It's one-page website with  a number of modal windows.
+I used JS to hide windows and information to make sure users are not distracted by excessive information on the page.
--   Fixed navigation bar  with Logo and menu, linking user to the rules of the game and contact modal.
+-   I placed only fixed navigation bar  with Logo and menu, linking user to the rules of the game and contact modal.

 -   Footer with Copyright info and Social Media icons
 -   Translation API that translates seamlessly English words into three languages.